MosGeo/BPSMAutoToolbox/README.md

 The basic framework is implemented now.
 The whole process can be automated in Matlab.
 Feature addition is on hold for now.
 I a going to focus on using the framework for my research.
 At the same time, I will be cleaning, organizing, refactoring, and commenting the code.

 ## This is input, how about output?
+NOTE: current Stanford license does not support custom scripts.
 - Check out scripts folder in PetroMod 2016.2 (e.g., "C:\Program Files\Schlumberger\PetroMod 2016.2\scripts").
 You will need to write your own scripts that export your specific needed data automatically after the simulator.
 - To activate your script, in the Simulator window, choose "Output", "Open Simulator" and select your script.
 Make sure your script run in the template project.
-- Save the simulator window.
+Save the simulator window.
+- Another option is to run the written script directly from matlab as given in the example file.

 ## Are you using this code?
 I would love to hear from you.
 What are the functionalities that you use the most?
 What are the things that you cannot do with it?
 Do you have a bug to report?
 You can create an Issue on GitHub or reach me directly at Mustafa.Geoscientist@outlook.com